 - certain types of infections

-If a person experiences persistent vulvar itching, they should speak with a medical professional, especially if it is accompanied by other symptoms, such as pain or unusual discharge.
+If a person experiences persistent vulvar itching, they should speak with a medical professional, especially if it involves other symptoms, such as pain or unusual discharge.

 How does someone stop vulvar or vaginal itching right away?